 Holistic compliance management system

 We have clearly expressed our commitment to complying with ethical principles and both legal and statutory requirements.
-This commitment has been incorporated in our Guiding Principles and Code of Conduct.
+We have enshrined this pledge in our Guiding Principles and our Code of Conduct.
 The Code of Conduct is valid throughout the Group and has been introduced in all of our national companies.

 At Deutsche Telekom, compliance means following the rules and always doing the right thing.
 Integrity – which necessarily encompasses compliance – forms the basis of all our business decisions and activities.
-It defines the behavior of all our employees when dealing with customers, employees, investors, managers, and Deutsche Telekom’s general environment.
+It defines the behavior of all our employees in dealings with customers, employees, investors, managers, and Deutsche Telekom’s overall sphere of operations.

-We have set up a holistic compliance management system to ensure lawful and ethical conduct in all areas of the Group and successfully tackle compliance risks.
-Responsibility for the compliance management system at Deutsche Telekom lies with top management, which underscores the great importance we attach to the topic.
-The Group-wide design, development, and implementation of the compliance management system falls under the remit of the CCO (Chief Compliance Officer) of Deutsche Telekom AG and the Group Compliance Management unit she runs.
-We also have COs (compliance officers) at each of our operating segments and national companies It is their job to ensure the compliance management system and our compliance goals are implemented on site.
+We have set up a comprehensive compliance management system with a view to ensuring that all areas of the Group operate lawfully and ethically, and successfully tackle compliance risks.
+Responsibility for the compliance management system at Deutsche Telekom lies with top management.
+This underscores the great importance that we assign to this topic.
+The responsibility for the Group-wide design, development, and implementation of the compliance management system falls under the remit of the Chief Compliance Officer (CCO) of Deutsche Telekom AG and of Group Compliance Management.
+We also have COs (compliance officers) at each of our operating segments and national companies It is their job to ensure that the compliance management system and our compliance goals are implemented on site.

 We have derived the following objectives for our compliance work:

 - Preventing compliance violations and unethical business decisions